cryotato/cryotato.github.io/_pages/2026-01-01-spiralings.md

 > But I ran out of white doves' feathers to soak up the hot piss that comes from your mouth every time you address me

-ϑ'act of over-intellectualising and rationalising iꝬ very often deployed as a coping mechanism to avoid real acceptance of emotions, which I find leads to ϑ'baffling lack of emotional intelligence in otherwise exceptionally “smart” people. these people will only disappoint you. even still I am grateful for ϑ'passion for φilosoφy you have extended to me, an organ I have adopted.
+ϑ'act of over-intellectualising and rationalising iꝬ very often deployed as a coping mechanism to avoid real acceptance of emotions, deployed effectively enough, it can lead to a rejection of ϑ'right hemisphere all together. a baffling lack of emotional intelligence in otherwise exceptionally “smart” people. these people will only disappoint you.. ϑo ϑ'same iꝬ true for me, and I have been committing ϑ'same sin ϑrůout this entire exercise. nø matter how much I try to rationalize my feelings away, they remain. nøt only that, ⅋ut as ϑ'dissonance between ϑ'rational and irrational grows apart i am left more and more afraid of myself. anoϑer life denying death instinct

+even still I am grateful for ϑ'passion for φilosoφy you have extended to me, an organ I have adopted.
 I remember a time I inspired you just ϑ'same.
 I want many more organs, there were none left from you for me to adopt,. and I aspire to love oncemore, to live many lives, to discover many passions.

 [Journal, Dec 10 2025]